thisisnotanorga/ueb/README.md

-#UEB - The NSFW browser that DOESNT log.
+# UEB - The NSFW browser that DOESNT log you.

 > This project was just made to laugh, please dont take it seriously.

 ## Installation
 Clone this repository into a php env, and you're good to go